coderefinery/DEPRECATED-software-licensing/talk.md

 ## These slides are an expression of an idea

+## Are you allowed to share them via email or Twitter or similar?

+---

+## These slides are an expression of an idea

-- Are you allowed to share them via email or Twitter or similar?
+## Are you allowed to share them via email or Twitter or similar?

 ### Yes!